essans/RasPi/docs/source/readthedocs.rst

 I made some changes along the way, but it was a good place to start.
 Lots of trial and error.

-``sphinx-rtd-theme`` is the theme i want.
-There are others.  ``recommonmark`` enables the use of .md pages along with the .rst pages that are more commonly used.
+The ``sphinx-rtd-theme`` package is for the theme used for the documentation, and the ``recommonmark`` package enables the use of .md pages along with the .rst pages that are more commonly used.

 In my home directory I keep all the github material in its own subdirectory created with ``mkdir github``.
 Now I retrieve the information from github.com repo: